Last Updated | September 25, 2022

 The medical software is quite user-friendly, meaning that patients are able to access all their family health and personal information using the MyChart tool.
 Through this, they are able to attend e-visits, schedule appointments, message their doctor, and complete questionnaires.

 There is also a MyChart Bedside feature for patients who are admitted to the hospital.
 They can use this to get in touch with the medical team caring for them.
 Also, they can use this to request help, access educational materials personalized to the patient, and review schedules.
+Learn how much Epic costs and decide if you can get Medical Device Software developed.

 What Is Epic EHR?

 Epic EHR covers most of the functions provided by electronic health record systems.
-Medical practices can also add modules according to the specialities they offer.
+Medical practices can also add modules according to the specialties they offer.
 Epic EHR software mainly focuses on how to facilitate remote care and on patient engagement.

 There is a comprehensive patient portal available on the platform and can be used on both iOS and Android-based devices.
 This allows patients the flexibility essential in managing the requirements of their healthcare.
 Also, Epic EHR has telehealth options, ranging from video call support, patient monitoring, and follow-ups after a surgical procedure.